 Beckley/ICEERS

 Since 2014

 Observational research on longterms effects of ayahuasca ceremonies.

 Beckley/San Pau

 Since 2013

 Research on ayahuasca.
 First ground-breaking evidence for effects of ayahuasca on neurogenesis and mindfulness.

 Beckley's Major Collaborations Highlights

 BECKLEY/IMPERIAL

 Set up in 2008, co-directed by Amanda Feilding and Prof David Nutt

-The Beckley/Imperial Research programme successfully evolved into the Imperial Centre for Psychedelic Research in 2019, which builds on over a decade of pioneering work in this area carried out by the Beckley/Imperial research programme, including the first neuroimaging study with LSD (see appendix p 27) and a clinical trial that has kick-started global efforts to develop psilocybin
+The Beckley/Imperial Research programme, which in 2019 evolved into the Imperial Centre for Psychedelic Research, built on over a decade of pioneering work in this area carried out by the Beckley/Imperial research programme, including the first neuroimaging study with LSD (see appendix p 27) and a clinical trial that has kickstarted global efforts to develop psilocybin therapy into a licensed treatment for depression

-therapy into a licensed treatment for depression (see appendix p 26)
+(see appendix p 26)

 Key achievements:

 First neuroimaging study with LSD.
 Psilocybin-assisted therapy for treatment-resistant depression.
-Over 50 peer-reviewed publications.
+Over 60 peer-reviewed publications.
 Ongoing projects: